Vivo Full Bed vs Zero and Sync Hybrid

 Conclusion

-Both setups end up in a similar place in terms of balanced performance.
-Vivo starts balanced and stays balanced, while the hybrid blends two extremes to find balance.
+Both setups end up in a similar place in terms of delivering control and spin.

 About the Author: Juan is the co-founder of ReString.
 He was born in Argentina, raised in Japan, and moved to the US to pursue college tennis.
 He now plays as an ATP & WTA hitting partner.